-After review of your application, FEMA has approved the below scope of work.
-Justifications are provided for any differences between the scope of work in the original application and the approved scope of work under this award.
+FEMA has approved the below scope of work.
+Differences between the approved scope of work in this amendment and the previously approved scope of work are justified below.
 You must submit scope or budget revision requests for FEMA's prior approval, via an amendment request, as appropriate per 2 C.F.R. § 200.308 and the FY2022 AFG NOFO.